 • Quality performance

 CUZ is steadily implementing its 10 year strategic plan which covers the period 2013 to 2022.
 The focus of the strategy is on achieving steady and consistent growth.
-CUZ is targeting to have a student enrolment of 10 000 (ten thousand) by the end of the plan period.
+CUZ is targeting to have a student enrollment of 10 000 (ten thousand) by the end of the plan period.
 The student numbers have grown significantly from 280 in 2013 to 3500 in 2017.
 The number of campuses has been increased from one (in the Archdiocese of Harare) to four, including the new campuses in Bulawayo, Mutare and Chinhoyi.
 The Bulawayo Campus is fully built and established, with on campus accommodation for 300 students.
 The university plans to increase its campuses to eight, by the end of the plan period, one campus in each of the Dioceses of the Catholic church in Zimbabwe.
 The University is planning to open campuses in the Gokwe and Masvingo in 2018, followed by Gweru and Hwange.

 The University continues to review opportunities for introducing new programs.
 Part of the growth has been driven by the introduction of new programmes, including a Bachelor of Social Science in Development Studies, a very popular program assessing from the growth in student numbers.
 We have also introduced degree programmes in Business Management as well as Accounting.
 The Theology program has continued to grow and students have the options to study for the Certificate, Diploma and degree programs.